timmalstead/personal-site-next-js/README.md

 To template secrets locally, make sure that you are [signed into the proper service account](https://developer.1password.com/docs/service-accounts/use-with-1password-cli/#get-started) and run `npm run secrets:local`.

-This will save `.env.local` at the root level of this project and allow you to use needed secrets for local development.
+This will save `.env` at the root level of this project and allow you to use needed secrets for local development.

 ## Learn More about Next.js